 You must remember to Count your tricks and make a Plan.
 Remember also not to flit from suit to suit as you play (we call that "butterflying"); you should identify a suit to play on and then stick to it.

 West North East South

-- - Р 1NT
+- Р Р 1NT

-Ρ 3NT Р Р
+Р 3NT Р Р

 Р

-Lead: 뢒 4
+Lead: 💙 2

-We have a classic hand to open 1NT after East has Passed as dealer.
-We are balanced (4.4.3.2, in point of fact) and have the requisite number of points (14 in this instance).
+We have a classic hand to open 1NT after North and East have both Passed.
+We are balanced (4.4.3.2, in point of fact) and have the requisite number of points (16 in this instance).

-North (our cherished partner) can add up what we have shown (12-14 points) to what he can see in his hand (13 points) and can deduce that our partnership has a combined total of 25-27 points.
+North (our cherished partner) can add up what we have shown (15-17 points) to what he can see in his hand (11 points) and can deduce that our partnership has a combined total of 26-28 points.

-Partner's hand is completely balanced $(4 \cdot 3 \cdot 3 \cdot 3)$ so he realises that No-trumps is the best spot for North-South.
+Partner's hand is completely balanced $(4 \cdot 3 \cdot 3 \cdot 3)$ so he realizes that No-trumps is the best spot for North-South.
 Knowing we have the values for game North simply bids 3NT and doesn't stop to pick the daisies.

-West leads the \clubsuit 4 against the contract of 3NT, following the principle of leading the fourth highest of his longest and strongest.
+West leads the ♥2 against 3NT, following the principle of leading fourth highest of his longest and strongest.
 We thank partner warmly for his contributions and settle down to sort out our thinking.
 We will continue to beat this particular drum - this is a time to think, a time to count and a time to plan.

-Our count of tricks comes to nine on this hand as we can see four Spades, four Diamonds and one Club.
-We might make a Heart trick eventually but that would be just icing on the cake as we have sufficient tricks for our contract.
+Our count of tricks comes to nine on this hand as we can see four Spades, one Heart and four Diamonds.
+We might make a Club trick but that would be just icing on the cake as we have sufficient tricks for our contract.